| About

 and the basics of aerodynamics by first

+hand experiments.
 At age 11 I discovered

 a late 60’s paperback copy of Rickenbacker’s “Fighting